Salvatore of Lucan: Name

+He has described being asked where he is from often, despite being Irish, a situation complicated by his Italian first name:

 "...And also, I'm not Italian at all, I just have an Italian name.
 I used to have to tell my whole life story when people asked me where I was from.
 Also, I love Lucan.
 And I'm from there".

-The naming format also reminded Fullam of renaissance artists such as Leonardo da Vinci, who were often known by their place of birth.

 Career

-According to the artist, he was not academically gifted and thus found it an "easy choice" to go to art college, where he studied Fine Art Painting but was initially interested in studying fashion.
-He graduated from the National College of Art and Design (NCAD) in 2016.
+Fullam was not academically gifted and found it an "easy choice" to go to art college, where he studied Fine Art Painting but was initially interested in studying fashion.
+He graduated from the National College of Art and Design in 2016.
 As Fullam explained in a 2024 interview:

 "I started my career by going on the dole and renting a studio that I rarely left.
 After about one or two years, I started getting into some group shows.
 Eventually I was given a show in Pallas Projects as part of their program there".

-Fullam's first show, entitled "Show of Himself", took place in Pallas Projects, Dublin in 2018.
-In 2019, he won the Whyte's Award, was nominated for Hennessy Craig Award at the RHA, appeared in RTÉ's 'Exhibitionists - Road to the RHA' documentary and received the Arts Council's 'Next Generation Award'.
-The artist participated in Culture Night 2020 as part of an Arts Council showcase of paintings that had been recently added to its collection.
+His first show, entitled Show of Himself, took place in Pallas Projects, Dublin in 2018.
+In 2019, he won the Whyte's Award at the RHA annual exhibition and was nominated for Hennessy Craig Award, appearing in RTÉ's Exhibitionists - Road to the RHA documentary, which followed artists seeking to feature in the show.
+He also received the Arts Council's Next Generation Award.
+He participated in Culture Night 2020 as part of an Arts Council showcase of paintings that had been recently added to its collection.

 Fullam's first time exhibiting paintings outside of Ireland was at the Meštrović Pavilion in Zagreb as part of Pallas Projects '6th Biennial of Painting' in October 2021.